Dene–Yeniseian languages: Vajda's proposal

 Using this and other evidence, he proposes a Proto–Dene–Yeniseian homeland located in eastern Siberia around the Amur and Aldan Rivers.
 These people would have been hunter-gatherers, as are the modern Yeniseians, but unlike nearly all other Siberian groups (except for some Paleosiberian peoples located around the Pacific Rim of far eastern Siberia, who appear genetically unrelated to the Yeniseians).
 Eventually all descendants in Eurasia were eliminated by the spread of reindeer-breeding pastoralist peoples (e.g. the speakers of the so–called Altaic languages) except for the modern Yeniseians, who were able to survive in swampy refuges far to the west along the Yenisei River because it is too mosquito–infested for reindeer to survive easily.
 Contrarily, the caribou (the North American reindeer population) were never domesticated, and thus the modern Na–Dene people were not similarly threatened.
 In fact, reindeer herding spread throughout Siberia rather recently and there were many other hunter-gatherer peoples in Siberia in modern times.

 In his 2012 reply to George Starostin, Vajda clarifies that Dene–Yeniseian "as it currently stands is a hypothesis of language relatedness but not yet a proper hypothesis of language taxonomy".
-He leaves "open the possibility that either Yeniseian or ND (or both) might have a closer relative elsewhere in Eurasia".
+He leaves "open the possibility that either Yeniseian or Na-Dene (or both) might have a closer relative elsewhere in Eurasia".